 A minimum eighteen (18) inches wide shrub planting area is required between the base of the house and/or courtyard walls and/or privacy walls and the proposed synthetic turf.

-54

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

 Trees planted in synthetic turf must have a tree well of a minimum three (3) feet in diameter.
 This tree well may have mulch, bark, or plants.

 A minimum of 18” planting area or minimum four (4) inches mow strip is required for installation of synthetic turf adjacent to natural turf.